EXCHANGE RATE PASS-THROUGH IN SMALL, OPEN, COMMODITY-EXPORTER ECONOMIES: LESSONS FROM CANADA

 Abstract: We set up a New Keynesian model for a small open economy with dominant currency pricing, to study the response of domestic inflation to an increase in the US interest rate.
 We show that the sign of the inflation response crucially depends on the monetary policy regime: after a US monetary tightening, inflation decreases in countries with an exchange rate peg; it increases in countries with a flexible exchange rate, unless the country follows a strict inflation targeting: in this latter case, inflation barely moves.
 These results are consistent with empirical evidence in a sample of emerging economies, using local projection methods.

-Selected for: Bank of Italy seminar series; Bocconi University seminar series; and 11th RCEA Money-Macro-Finance Conference (RCEA, Milano-Bicocca, California Riverside, European Commission); CEPR International Macroeconomics and Finance (IMF) Annual Meeting.
+Presentations: Bank of Italy seminar series; Bocconi University seminar series; and 11th RCEA Money-Macro-Finance Conference (RCEA, Milano-Bicocca, California Riverside, European Commission); CEPR International Macroeconomics and Finance (IMF) Annual Meeting; Banque de France "Global Monetary Policy Spillovers" (featuring a special issue for the Journal of International Money and Finance).

 QUANTITY VERSUS PRICE DYNAMCIS: THE ROLE OF ENERGY AND BOTTLENECKS IN THE ITALIAN INDUSTRIAL SECTOR (Joint with Francesco Corsello and Stefania Villa)